squall39/FS25_EnhancedVehicle/README.md

 # English

 This is a modification for Farming Simulator 25.
 It adds a "track assistant" ("GPS") and a "snap to driving direction" feature, a parking brake, differential locks, wheel drive modes and improved hydraulics controls to your vehicle.
-It also shows more vehicle details on the HUD.
+It also shows more vehicle details on the HUD including a odo/tripmeter.

 **Note: The only valid download sources are my homepage (https://www.majo76.de) and this Github repository (https://github.com/ZhooL/FS25_EnhancedVehicle).
 All other download addresses are not validated by me - so please use with caution.

 *(c) 2018-2024 by Majo76 (formerly ZhooL).
-Be so kind to credit me when using this mod or the source code (or parts of it) somewhere.*
+Be so kind to credit me when using this mod or the source code (or parts of it) somewhere.
+Monetization of this mod is prohibited.*
 License: https://creativecommons.org/licenses/by-nc-sa/4.0/

 ## Known bugs